tomm/vga-ez80/README.md

 ## What is this?

-This was an experimental framebuffer video driver for the Agon Light.
-The goal was to have 8-bit (256 colour RGB332) VGA output directly from the main CPU (eZ80F92), as a more fun alternative to the serial link display protocol of the VDP (esp32).
+This is an experimental framebuffer video driver for the Agon Light.
+The goal is to have 8-bit (256 colour RGB332) VGA output directly from the main CPU (eZ80F92), as a more fun alternative to the serial link display protocol of the VDP (esp32).
 This would let programmers just draw pixels to ez80 memory, indulge in